The New York Times Best Seller list: Controversies

-In August 2017, a young adult fiction book, Handbook for Mortals by previously unpublished author Lani Sarem was removed from the list, where it was in initially in the No. 1 spot.
+In August 2017, a young adult fiction book, Handbook for Mortals by previously unpublished author Lani Sarem was removed from the list, where it was initially in the No. 1 spot.
 According to a statement issued by the Times, "after investigating the inconsistencies in the most recent reporting cycle, we decided that the sales for Handbook for Mortals did not meet our criteria for inclusion.
 We've issued an updated 'Young Adult Hardcover' list for September 3, 2017 which does not include that title."
 It was uncovered, by author Phil Stamper, that there had been unusual bulk ordering patterns which inflated the number of sales.
 The book is published by GeekNation, an entertainment website based in Los Angeles.
 The book was originally written as a script, and was rewritten as a novel in an attempt to launch a film franchise.

-In August 2017, conservative publisher Regnery Publishing said it would no longer allow its writers to claim to be"New York Times best-selling authors" due to its belief that the Times favors liberal books on the list.
+In August 2017, conservative publisher Regnery Publishing said it would no longer allow its writers to claim to be "New York Times best-selling authors" due to its belief that the Times favors liberal books on the list.
 The Times responded that the political views of authors have no bearing on the list and noted conservative authors routinely rank highly on the list.
 The Associated Press noted the Times is a frequent target of conservatives and Republicans.
-The Washington Post called Regenery's ban a "stunt" designed to increase sales, "What better way to sell a book to a conservative audience than to promote the idea that the New York Times doesn't like it?"
+The Washington Post called Regnery's ban a "stunt" designed to increase sales, "What better way to sell a book to a conservative audience than to promote the idea that the New York Times doesn't like it?"
 The Post compared the list to best seller lists from Publishers Weekly looking for bias but could not find anything convincing.

 In February 2018, the Toronto Star published a story by books editor Deborah Dundas who found that the best-selling book 12 Rules for Life by Jordan Peterson, who topped Publishers Weekly chart list, did not even chart on The New York Times bestsellers list, without reliable answers from the New York Times.
 The Times stated it was not counted because it was published by a Canadian company.
 According to Random House Canada, the book was handled properly for the U.S. market.
 American conservative commentator Dennis Prager wrote an article for National Review titled "The Times Best-Seller List: Another Reason Americans Don't Trust the Media" in which he contends that the issue with Peterson's book, as well his The Rational Bible: Exodus, is their conservative context and the lack of inclusion is the American mainstream media's manipulation.
 The Times denied any bias.